odehabuzaid/data-structures-and-algorithms/python/code_challenges/linked_list/README.md

 - added : `get_node` return a `<Node>` of value
 - added : `delete` removes a `<Node>` by value
 - added : `delete_all_nodes` removes all Nodes
+- added : `kth_from_end` Return the node’s value that is k as argument places from the tail of the linked list.
 ---